canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 **May not belong in the starter pack:**
 - Enables optional tooling or features by default (these should be opt-in)
-- Adds opinionated formatting or linting rules
+- Adds opinionated formatting or linting rules that would cause a sizable portion of existing doc sets to fail checks suddenly
 - Makes changes that conflict with existing workflows
 - Introduces features that are project-specific rather than general-purpose
 - UI-related changes may be better suited for the ongoing alternative theme update project (ask maintainers)